 You need to be able to swim in order to get your scuba certification.
-As part of the certification process, you will learn all of the basics of scuba diving so that you can stay safe in the water.
-You will be asked to swim at least 200m (656ft) in a swimming pool prior to starting your scuba training.
+There’s no getting around this.
+As part of the certification process, you will be asked to do a swim test which involves swimming at least 200m (656ft) and staying afloat for 10 minutes without any buoyancy aids prior to starting your scuba training.
 If you cannot accomplish this, you can’t get a scuba certification.
+On top of that, you’ll have to learn all of the basics of scuba diving procedures which will surely prove too much if you’re worried about drowning due to lack of swimming ability.

-You might be wondering if you need to be a strong swimmer in order to scuba dive safely.
+Furthermore, you might be wondering if you need to be a strong swimmer in order to scuba dive safely.
 Ideally, the better you are at swimming, the safer you will be.
-However, as long as you meet the minimum requirements, then you can get certified.
+As long as you can pass the swimming test, then you have the aptitude to be certified.
 You should be aware of how to use your scuba gear, particularly the buoyancy control device (BCD), so that you can adjust your buoyancy levels as needed.

 - Why Should You Learn How to Swim?